clekstro/first_responder/README.md

 ## TODO

-1. Allow for nested object validation.
-As Virtus can coerce to custom objects, require that all nested objects are themselves valid.
-2. Pinpoint errors in JSON/XML in exception (helps to debug API problems)
+1. Pinpoint errors in JSON/XML in exception (helps to debug API problems)
-3. Raise when attribute not present in data on instantiation.
+2. Raise when attribute not present in data on instantiation.

 ## Contributing